nonbhoward/qbit_tools/README.md

 ### as of 2021-03-31 current status of main branch is not-functional with severe bugs
+### use release version 0.1 for stable experience until new version is released

 # a brief project summary follows
 ### core.interface.py